CarlRaymond/jquery.cardswipe/README.md

 # Custom Card Parsers
 For a private-use employee or student ID card like the example above, you will need to create your own parser function to extract the various data fields you are interested in.
-The parser will be invoked with a single string argument containing the scanned characters.
-Typically you'll use a regular expression to recognize your cards.
-On a successful scan, your parser should return a object with a property for each field of interest.
-This will cause the plugin to invoke the successful scan event and the complete callback, passing it the object.
+The parser will be invoked with a single string argument containing the raw scanned characters from the card.
+Typically you'll use a regular expression to recognize your cards and extract the relevant data.
+On a successful scan, your parser should return an object with a property for each field of interest.
+This will cause the plugin to invoke the successful scan event and the `complete` callback, passing it the object.

 If your parser does not recognize the raw data, it should return `null`, which will cause the plugin to move on to the next defined parser, if any.
+If no configured parser recognizes the data, the plugin will invoke the

 A parser function for the above private use card is shown below.